 Code K1.
-Net earnings (loss) from self-employment.
+Net earnings or (loss) from self-employment.
 Enter this amount on Schedule SE (Form 1040), line 2, Section A or B, whichever is applicable.
 General partners should reduce this amount by unreimbursed partnership expenses claimed.
 General partners who are disqualified persons also should reduce this amount by depletion claimed on oil and gas properties.
 If this amount is a loss, enter only the deductible amount on Schedule SE.
-For purposes of self-employment tax, no income from an electing large partnership is treated as farming or fishing income.
+For purposes of self-employment tax, no income from an ELP is treated as farming or fishing income.

 Code K2.
 Gross nonfarm income.
-If you are an individual partner, use this amount to figure net earnings from self-employment under the nonfarm optional method on Schedule SE (Form 1040), Section B, Part II.
+Individual partners use this amount to figure net earnings from self-employment under the nonfarm optional method on Schedule SE (Form 1040), Section B, Part II.